 Making a database backup on the Workflow page

-Sign in to Acquia, select your site, and then open the Workflow page at Cloud > Workflow.
+- Sign in to Acquia, select your website, and then open the Workflow page at Cloud > Workflow.

 Acquia Cloud displays a listing of the databases in the environment.